How To Stop a Dog From Barking at Strangers

 Distract

 An easy way to get your dog to stop barking is to distract them with a sound like car keys or hand clapping.
 The sound will divert his attention onto you so that you can give a command like sit or lay.
 At this point, you can even offer your dog a treat if the distraction works.
-Your dog will eventually learn that if he does not bark at a stranger he can receive a treat.
+Your dog will eventually learn that if he does not bark at a stranger, he can receive a treat.

 Try to Quiet Him

-You can try using the “quiet” technique by holding your dog’s muzzle.
-This will teach your dog that he can only bark when someone comes to the door until you hold the muzzle and say the word “quiet”.
-Once this is performed, release your dog’s muzzle and step back from him.
 Your dog should bark no more than 3 times after your give the command.
-If he does good, call him to another area to sit and offer a treat, while a stranger is still in view.
+If he does well, call him to another area to sit and offer a treat, while a stranger is still in view.
 If your dog tries to bark after this process, repeat the sequence and do not reward him until he sits and remains quiet.

 Offer Rewards